adiian/vscode-jasmine-test-adapter/README.md

 `jasmineExplorer.debuggerPort`      | The port for running the debug sessions (default: `9229`) `jasmineExplorer.breakOnFirstLine`  | Setting to `true` injects a breakpoint at the first line of your test, (default: `false`)
-`jasmineExplorer.debuggerSkipFiles` | An array of glob patterns for files to skip when debugging (default: `[]`) `testExplorer.codeLens`             | Show a CodeLens above each test or suite for running or debugging the tests `testExplorer.gutterDecoration`     | Show the state of each test in the editor using Gutter Decorations `testExplorer.onStart`              | Retire or reset all test states whenever a test run is started
+`jasmineExplorer.debuggerSkipFiles` | An array of glob patterns for files to skip when debugging (default: `[]`) `jasmineExplorer.groupByDescribe`   | true|false, false by default, groups testcases heirarchically by describe field, instead of grouping them by file name, in test explorer panel
+`testExplorer.codeLens`             | Show a CodeLens above each test or suite for running or debugging the tests `testExplorer.gutterDecoration`     | Show the state of each test in the editor using Gutter Decorations `testExplorer.onStart`              | Retire or reset all test states whenever a test run is started